 Highway freight needs were identified using the analysis results from the highway freight network conditions assessment; existing policy and plans review; and the extensive stakeholder engagement and outreach efforts conducted during the development of this plan.
-Projects from the STIP 2020-2029 located on the highway freight network were reviewed and compared with the results of the condition assessment to identified need and a planned project that could address a specific deficiency.
+Projects from the STIP 2020-2029 located on the highway freight network were reviewed and compared with the results of the condition assessment to identify areas that may have gaps between an identified need and a planned project that could address a specific deficiency.
 Detailed highway project lists and supporting information can be found in Chapter 7 Project Screening and Prioritization.